-Very rarely do you find students who are solidly proficient in English.
-ESL teachers around the Arab world frequently note that while their students may be able to speak English at a satisfactory BICS level.
-And understand when spoken to them.
-The majority have great difficulty with reading and writing in the language.
+Very rarely do you find students who are highly proficient in English.
+ESL teachers around the Arab world frequently note that while their students may be able to speak English at a satisfactory BICS level and understand when spoken to them, the majority have great difficulty with reading and writing in the language.

 In this blog, I focus on some of the difficulties a teacher may encounter teaching writing skills in Emirati schools.
-I offer some observations and considerations informed from what I’ve learned through my five years of experience in an Emirati classroom with ADEC and ADVETI, my background as an Arabic language learner, and the 250-hour TESOL Diploma I completed with OnTESOL.
+I offer some observations and considerations informed from what I’ve learned through my ten years of experience in an Emirati classroom with ADEC and ADVETI, my background as an Arabic language learner, and the TESOL certification I completed with OnTESOL.

 Orthographic and Spelling Considerations